Configuring the NIM at Runtime#

 -p 7979:7979 \ ## as well as forward the port to host.

-Configuring the number of parallel MSA runners and the number of threads available to each runner#

-The AlphaFold2 NIM has been optimized in many ways.
-One such optimization includes the ability to tune the MSA process for better performance on your machine, based upon the number of available CPU cores, number of available GPUs, and speed of your available SSD (note: we do not recommend running the AlphaFold2 NIM on a machine that uses a hard disk drive for storage, as it will significantly decrease the performance of the NIM).
+The AlphaFold2-Multimer NIM has been optimized in many ways.
+One such optimization includes the ability to tune the MSA process for better performance on your machine, based upon the number of available CPU cores, number of available GPUs, and speed of your available SSD.
+(Note: We do not recommend running the AlphaFold2-Multimer NIM on a machine that uses a hard disk drive for storage, as it will significantly decrease the performance of the NIM.)

-There are two layers of tunable parallelism for MSA within the AlphaFold2 NIM, set by two different environment variables:
+There are two dimensions of tunable parallelism for MSA within the AlphaFold2-Multimer NIM, set by two different environment variables:

 Tip